What is the Diesel Bug and How Can You Avoid It?

 The Diesel Bug

-It is an increasing problem for the UK transport industry, however, it can be avoided with a few precautions, and knowing what causes it.
-In fact, your fuel storage tanks can help with this growing issue, but how?
+The diesel bug is an increasing problem for the UK transport industry.
+However, with a few precautions, knowing its causes, and fuel storage tanks, businesses can tackle this growing issue.

 What is the Diesel Bug?